jtremblay/MiRNATarget/README.md

 Here, we present code that implement the psRNATarget methodology.
 It parses the output of miRNA sequences aligned with SSEARCH against reference bacterial genomes.
 This script can be deployed and used on a HPC system.
 SEARCH can be found in the fasta package (https://github.com/wrpearson/fasta36).

 The SSEARCH command used to align miRNA sequences is the following command inspired from TargetFinder (https://github.com/carringtonlab/TargetFinder) - look for line 243 of ```targetfinder.pl``` in particular.
+By trial and error, we've found the following ssearch commands to exactly reproduce the output of psRNATarget.

 For forward strand alignment:
 ```
 ssearch36 \
- -f -16 -g -10.0 -E 3 -T 8 -b=200 -d=200 -r +4/-3 -n -U -W 10 \
+ -f -16 -g -10.0 -E 10000 -T 8 -b 200 -r +4/-3 -n -U -W 10 \
  <rev_comped_mirna_sequences> \
  <reference_db> \
  > <ssearch_output>